electron/electron/docs/tutorial/sandbox.md

 ```

 Sandboxing is also disabled whenever Node.js integration is enabled in the renderer.
-This can be done through the BrowserWindow constructor with the `nodeIntegration: true` flag.
+This can be done through the BrowserWindow constructor with the `nodeIntegration: true` flag or by providing the respective html boolean attribute for a `webview`.

 ```js title='main.js'
 app.whenReady().then(() => {